ShahriarAHaque/ShahriarAHaque/README.md

 ## ▌ about

 I'm doing an IT degree in Western Australia, cybersecurity as the major and app development as the minor.
-Most of what I build sits between those two, android apps that I actually use myself, and small security tooling I write while I'm working out how the underlying thing works however, none of it is production software, it's coursework and personal projects and I'll say so where it matters.
+Most of what I build sits between those two, android apps that I actually use myself, and small security tooling I write while I'm working out how the underlying thing works however, none of it is production software, it's coursework and personal projects currently

 ---